merklefruit/VoloSpesa/README.md

 ## Usage

+**This web app is made with the MERN stack: MongoDB, Express, React, NodeJS.**

-If you want to run this web app locally, follow these steps:
+If you want to run this web app locally or to contribute to it, follow these steps:

 ```bash
 # clone repository